 The course is part-time and consists of three modules offered over one calendar year.
-The first two modules will be offered through a ten-day summer school at the University of Stirling in June each year.
+The first module is offered over three consecutive days during the summer semester.
+The second module takes place during the Autumn Semester.
 The third module is a work-based practice module which requires on campus attendance for one day during the spring semester.
-Students will undertake this module in their own workplace with tutorial support being offered online or by telephone.
+Students will undertake the rest of this module in their own workplace with tutorial support being offered online or by telephone.
 Additional on campus support days can be arranged if required by the students on the course and this will be subject to negotiation to ensure that these days take place at a mutually convenient time.

 Assessment is 100% coursework.
 This coursework will involve a combination of written assignments, case studies and work-based observations.
-Normally the observations and assessments carried out in the workplace will be graded on a pass/fail basis.
+Normally the observations carried out in the workplace will be graded on a pass/fail basis.
 Summative assessment for all modules will be against the common grading scheme.

 The timetable below is a typical example, but your own timetable may be different.

 The course is offered both as a campus-based and work-based provision.
-Students will attend a two-week summer school in June of each year which will cover the first two modules through lectures, seminars and workshops.
-They will then undertake a work based module.
-In addition, students will require to undertake two observations of their practice which will be carried out by members of the School of Education or their appointees.
+In addition, students will experience two observations of their practice which will be carried out by members of the School of Education or their appointees.